OmPatel01/Machine-Learning-Projects/Clustering/Mall Customer Segmentation/README.md

 # 🔍 Revealing Shopping Personalities: Customer Segmentation 🛍️

+I have built a user interface for this project using Streamlit.
+[Click here](https://mallcustomersegmentation.streamlit.app/) to explore the web app made using Streamlit.

 ## K-Means Clustering

 In this project, K-Means clustering is utilized to segment mall customers based on their annual income and spending score.
 K-Means is an unsupervised machine learning algorithm that partitions data into clusters, with each cluster represented by its centroid.
 It iteratively assigns data points to the nearest centroid and updates the centroids until convergence.